code-art-eg/rx-helpers/README.md

 ### 2. Using withZone operator

 The withZone operator will cause the observable next, error and complete callbacks to be executed withing an Angular `NgZone`.
-This is useful when having asynchronous events that are triggered outside Angular such as a server event when websockets, etc.
+This is useful when having asynchronous events that are triggered outside Angular such as a server event using websockets, etc.

 ```typescript
 import { Component, OnInit, NgZone } from '@angular/core';